 Bitcoin is the oldest cryptocurrency and the largest in value.
 It’s also the most popular.
 In a survey from the financial website Finder, data show that 66.7% of cryptocurrency investors own Bitcoin compared to 28.6% owning Dogecoin and 23.9% investing in Ethereum.

-For one Bitcoin, the Bitcoin price as of Sept.
-7, 2021, was $47,055.
-Data from Coinbase shows there is currently 18.8 million Bitcoin (BTC) in circulation.
-As of 2019, over $7 trillion worth of Bitcoin has been transferred among Bitcoin traders since 2009.
+For one Bitcoin, the Bitcoin price as of October 2023 was $27,200.
+Data from Coinbase shows there is currently 19.5 million Bitcoin (BTC) in circulation.
+Over $7 trillion worth of Bitcoin has been transferred among Bitcoin traders since 2009.

 What Is Bitcoin’s User Growth?

-Blockchain.com reported having more than 75 million blockchain wallet users (or owners of exchange accounts) worldwide as of August 2021, a 13% increase from earlier in the year.
-In January, the same website reported having only about 66 million blockchain wallet users worldwide.
+Blockchain.com reported having around 85 million blockchain wallet users (or owners of exchange accounts) worldwide.
+In January 2021, the same website reported having only about 66 million blockchain wallet users worldwide.